 Cumulative Pensionable Pay (CPP) – From 1 April 2014 your CARE benefits are calculated using your CARE Pensionable Pay, this pay is also known as your Cumulative Pensionable Pay.
-Your CARE (or Cumulative) Pensionable Pay is the actual pay that you have paid pension contributions on over the Scheme Year (1 April 2016 – 31 March 2017).
-The definition of CARE Pensionable Pay is the same as that shown above, for Final Salary Pensionable Pay, however it does include non-contractual overtime.
-The full definition of CARE Pensionable Pay, under the LGPS Regulations 2013, which includes a full list of exclusions, can be found here.
+Your CARE (or Cumulative) Pensionable Pay is the actual pay that you have paid pension contributions on over the scheme year.
+The LGPS member website has more information on pensionable pay.
+For Final Salary Pensionable Pay, however it does include non-contractual overtime.

 Deferred pension – Pension built up by members who leave pensionable service before retirement.